DarrenRickard/ctf-writeups/TryHackMe/Overpass2-Hacked/README.md

 This CTF assumes that the Overpass production server was hacked.
 The goal is to figure out how the attacker was able to get in, hack your way back into the server, and identify any artifacts left behind.

-*(Note: This CTF expects you to be familiar with using CLI tools, Linux, and Wireshark, but I will explain the best that I can as we walk through this room.)* <br>
+*(Note: This CTF expects you to be familiar with coding/code analysis, using CLI tools, Linux, and Wireshark, but I will explain the best that I can as we walk through this room.)* <br>

 ## Task 1 - *Forensics - Analyse the PCAP*